Mark Thwaite: Peter Murphy

 Thwaite toured the United States and Europe in summer 2005 with Bauhaus vocalist Peter Murphy to promote Murphy's album Unshattered.
 During this period, Wayne Hussey invited Thwaite to rejoin The Mission for shows in South Africa in July 2005; Thwaite agreed, and played shows in South Africa followed by an extensive Europe-wide tour later that year.

 In 2006 Thwaite joined New York-based singer songwriter Sarah Fimm for a concert supporting British goth pioneers Bauhaus in Buffalo, New York, which was followed by a week of recording sessions in Woodstock, NY featuring session drummer Josh Freese, best known for his work with Nine Inch Nails and Devo plus Tony Levin on bass, known for his work with King Crimson and Peter Gabriel.
 Peter Murphy also makes a guest appearance on vocals.

 MGT would continue to perform with Murphy's band until 2015, recording on his Ninth album and The Secret Bees of Ninth EP (both 2011), as well as the Mr. Moonlight Tour: 35 Years of Bauhaus live DVD (2014).
 Thwaite toured once again with Murphy from October 2018 through March 2019 for his 40 Years of Bauhaus Ruby Celebration featuring David J tour of North and South America, Europe, Australia, New Zealand, and Russia.
+This was followed by Thwaite performing guitar duties on Murphy career retrospective residencies in San Francisco in March 2019 and Le Poisson Rouge in New York City in both August 2019 and rescheduled shows in January 2020 following Peter Murphys heart attack.

 Mob Research

 In March 2007 Thwaite formed a studio-based project Mob Research with Killing Joke / Ministry bassist Paul Raven and Warrior Soul vocalist Kory Clarke.
 Work on the band's debut album, Holy City Zoo, was halted by Raven's sudden death in October 2007: the remaining band members decided to complete the album in honour of Raven.
 The album was finally released by Echozone Records in 2009.
 The remaining band members reconvened three years later in 2012 and released the "Motormouth" EP on Echozone records.

 The release also featured a collaboration between Thwaite and Franz Treichler of The Young Gods Thwaite also appeared on the Warrior Soul album Stiff Middle Finger, released in October 2012, contributing lead guitars.

-Thwaite's ongoing collaboration with Trip Hop pioneer Tricky also continues, with contributions to 2008 studio album Knowle West Boy: he also continued as a member of The Mission, contributing to their 2007 album God is a Bullet, and playing live with them, first to promote the GIAB album and then for their four-show "farewell" event at the Shepherd's Bush Empire in London.
+Thwaite's ongoing collaboration with Trip Hop pioneer Tricky also continues, with contributions to 2008 studio album Knowle West Boy: he also continued as a member of The Mission, contributing to their 2007 album God is a Bullet, and playing live with them, first to promote the album and then for their four-show "farewell" event and at the Shepherd's Bush Empire in London.